owenzhao/macOS-HDR-Toggler-for-Sequoia/README.md

 This script is compatible with macOS Sequoia and has been tested on a Mac mini M1 running macOS 15.2 Beta (24C5089c).

 If you need other macOS versions, you can try this one: [macOS HDR Toggler (Big Sur/Catalina)](https://github.com/ppkantorski/macOS-HDR-Toggler)

+### App
+If you'd like to try out this feature directly, you can check out my open-source application called [App Helper](https://github.com/owenzhao/App-Helper).